- Our School

 Medications

-All medications, prescriptions and over-the-counter, are to be administered by the nurses in the health center unless another plan is approved by the nursing staff and PCP.
+All medications, prescriptions and over-the-counter, are to be set up for administration by nursing staff.
 Medications may be administered by staff who have been trained in dispensing procedures.

 Participation in Class